 - Proposed solutions and description of goods or services

-The difference between a business plan and a business proposal is that a business plan is a document meant for new business planning and seeking out investors.
-A business proposal aims to acquire customers or buyers for your products or services.
+The difference between a business plan and a business proposal is their purpose.
+A business plan outlines how a business will accomplish its goals, while a business proposal aims to acquire customers for its products or services.

 A business proposal aims to convince a potential client (usually a business) to buy the products/services you offer.
 As your proposal will typically compete with rival companies, you must use yours to show how you differentiate and demonstrate the value you can provide to the potential customer.